1. Academic Validation

 Results: In vivo depletion of p16Ink4-expressing (senescent) cells ameliorated the efficacy of P→RT (but not that of RT→P) in the M/D-driven model of HR+ mammary carcinogenesis.
 Accordingly, P→RT induced higher levels of cellular senescence than R→TP in cultured human and mouse breast Cancer cell lines.

-Conclusions: Pending validation in other experimental systems, these findings suggest that a program of cellular senescence in malignant cells may explain (at least partially) the inferiority of P→RT versus RT→P in preclinical models of HR+ breast Cancer.
+Conclusions: Pending validation in Other experimental systems, these findings suggest that a program of cellular senescence in malignant cells may explain (at least partially) the inferiority of P→RT versus RT→P in preclinical models of HR+ breast Cancer.

 Keywords